anonymous-researcher-573/Contrained_non-negative-matrix-factorization-CMTM/README.md

 1. NMI (Normalized Mutual Information) score
 2. Purity Score

-To compare the model's performance against other models, run the evaluation script:
+To evaluate the model's performance, run the `Evaluation.py` script with the following command:

 python Evaluation.py --data_path "./synthetic-data.csv"

 We have implemented a custom purity score to ensure fairness in evaluation, particularly when dealing with imbalanced labels.
 The custom function excludes majority labels and focuses on minority predicted labels.
-The function is available in Evaluation_CNMF.py as purity_score_filtered.
+The function is available in Evaluation.py as purity_score_filtered.
-The Evaluation_CNMF.py script also generates plots to visually demonstrate model performance and comparisons across metrics.